 - A tool that aggregates content based on interests

-Step 4: Progress to More Difficult Projects
+Step 4: Progress to Advanced Python Projects

+Once you’ve finished working on your first project, you can start to take on more difficult projects.
+As we mentioned previously, you can also add new features to your existing projects to make them more technically complex and exciting.
 Suppose your first Python project was a movie list site.
 Your next project could be to build a site that allows others to add to your movie lists.

 Here are a few questions worth considering as you undertake more advanced projects:

 - Can you improve the efficiency of your program?

 - Could you add a new feature to your program to make it more functional?

 - Can you add a payments feature to your app to allow people to purchase access?

 - Is there a way to use an external data source to improve your app’s functionality?